qkmaxware/openmct-postgres/Readme.md

 ```

 ## Installation
-If you are using my [OpenMCT Template](https://github.com/qkmaxware/openmct-template.git) simply clone this repo into `./plugins/openmct-postgres` and add the following config to the server's package.json.
+If you are using my [OpenMCT Template](https://github.com/qkmaxware/openmct-template.git) simply clone this repo into `./plugins/openmct-postgres` and run `npm install`.
+Then add the following config to the server's package.json.
 ```diff
   "plugins": {
 +    "postgres": {